 The Office of the Solicitor General (OSG) is the law office of the Republic of the Philippines.
-It is the biggest law firm and has the biggest case load.
-It represents the Government - its departments, agencies, and instrumentalities, and its officials and agents, who are suing or are being sued in their official capacities, before the local court system and It is also the counsel of the People of the in international fora.
-Philippines before the appellate courts.
+It is the biggest law firm in the country and has the biggest case load.
+It represents the Government - its departments, agencies, and instrumentalities, and its officials and agents, who are suing or are being sued in their official capacities, before the local court system and in international fora on matters requiring the services of a lawyer.
+It is also the counsel of the People of the Philippines before the appellate courts.